 Gustavo S. França, Postdoctoral Fellow

 I joined Dr. Yanai’s lab in the summer of 2016.
 I did my undergraduate studies in Biology and obtained M.Sc and PhD degrees in Molecular Biology from the University of Sao Paulo – Brazil.
-I have been using bioinformatics approaches to understand the transcriptome complexity under evolutionary perspectives.
+I have been using bioinformatics approaches to understand the transcriptome complexity through evolutionary perspectives.